-In the fall of 2010 Kim starred in the blockbuster 3D movie Resident Evil Afterlife, with Milla Jovovich.
+In the fall of 2010 Kim starred in the blockbuster 3D movie Resident Evil Afterlife, with Mila Jovovich.

 Kim's film career began in 1991 with The Last Boy Scout.
 Two Warner Brothersâ€™ hits followed: Innocent Blood and The Client.
-Since that time he has starred in over forty films, including Academy Award winners Black Hawk Down directed by Ridley Scott, and Pearl Harbor directed by Michael Bay.
-Other film credits include Waterworld and Open Range with Kevin Costner, The Island opposite Ewan McGregor, Grilled with Ray Romano, Silent Hill opposite Sean Bean, Hostage with Bruce Willis, Assault on Precinct 13, Unforgettable, Skinwalkers, and Hero Wanted.
+Since that time he has starred in over 40 films, including Academy Award® winners Black Hawk Down directed by Ridley Scott and Pearl Harbor directed by Michael Bay.
+Other films include Waterworld and Open Range with Kevin Costner, The Island opposite Ewan McGregor, Grilled with Ray Romano, Silent Hill opposite Sean Bean, Hostage with Bruce Willis, Assault on Precinct 13, Unforgettable, Skinwalkers and Hero Wanted.

 In 2008 Kim starred in and executive produced the film The Poet.
 Before its wide release it won best picture and best director (Damian Lee) at the New York Staten Island Film festival.

-Kim starred on Broadway as “Stanley Kowalski” in A Streetcar Named Desire, as the title role in Macbeth at the legendary Stratford Theatre, and has appeared in over fifty plays in North America.
+On Broadway, Kim starred as 'Stanley Kowalski'in A Streetcar Named Desire, as the title role in Macbeth at the legendary Stratford Theatre, and has appeared in over fifty plays in North America.

-He has continually proven himself to be a leading force in the world of acting and his versatile volume of work speaks for itself.
+Kim Coates has continually proven himself to be a leading force in the world of acting and his versatile volume of work speaks for itself.
 His strong acting ethic means that he is an actor who cannot be stereotyped and this has brought him critical acclaim.